celestiaorg/celestia-app/x/blob/README.md

 #### `GasPerBlobByte`

-`GasPerBlobByte` is the amount of gas that is consumed per byte of blob data when a `MsgPayForBlob` is processed.
-Currently, the Default value is 8.
+`GasPerBlobByte` is the amount of gas that is consumed per byte of blob data when a `MsgPayForBlobs` is processed.
+Currently, the default value is 8.
 This value is set below that of normal transaction gas consumption, which is 10.

 #### `GovMaxSquareSize`